Mount Parashka: Etymology

-According to legend, the mountain is named after Parashka - the daughter (according to other versions - a woman) of Prince Svyatoslav Vladimirovich, son of Vladimir the Great, who was killed on this mountain by the troops of Sviatopolk I of Kyiv in 1015.
+According to legend, the mountain is named after Parashka — the daughter (according to other version — a wife) of Prince Svyatoslav Volodymyrovych, son of Volodymyr I Sviatoslavych, who was killed on this mountain by the troops of Sviatopolk I of Kyiv in 1015.
 This event was preceded by the battle between Sviatoslav and Sviatopolk near the town of Skole.

+Geology, ecology

+Geologically, the mountain is formed from layered sandstones and shales.
+It is situated on the territory of the Skole Beskids National Nature Park.